-A special deer/elk permit is required to hunt bear in GMU 485.
+A current special deer or elk permit is required to hunt bear in GMU 485.

 A valid big game hunting license, which includes black bear as a species option.

 SECOND BLACK BEAR LICENSE/TAG:

 A second black bear transport tag/license must be purchased to take a second bear.
 Hunters may purchase a maximum of two black bear transport tag/licenses.